microsoft/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ArcBox uses an advanced automation flow to deploy and configure all necessary resources with minimal user interaction.
 The previous diagrams provide an overview of the deployment flow.
 A high-level summary of the deployment is:

 - User deploys the primary ARM template (_azuredeploy.json_), Bicep file (_main.bicep_), or Terraform plan (_main.tf_).
 These objects contain several nested objects that will run simultaneously.
-  - Client virtual machine ARM template/plan - deploys the Client Windows VM.
-This is a Windows Server VM that comes preconfigured with kubeconfig files to work with the two Kubernetes clusters, as well multiple tools such as VSCode to make working with ArcBox simple and easy.
+  - Client virtual machine ARM template/plan - deploys a domain-joined Client Windows VM.
+This is a Windows Server VM that comes preconfigured with kubeconfig files to work with the three Kubernetes clusters, as well multiple tools such as VSCode, Azure Data Studio and SQL Server Management Studio to make working with ArcBox simple and easy.
   - Storage account template/plan - used for staging files in automation scripts.
-  - Management artifacts template/plan - deploys Azure Log Analytics workspace, its required Solutions, and Azure Policy artifacts.
+  - Management artifacts template/plan - deploys Azure Log Analytics workspace, its required Solutions, a domain controller and two virtual networks.
-- User remotes into Client Windows VM, which automatically kicks off multiple scripts that:
+- User remotes into the Client Windows VM using domain credentials, which automatically kicks off multiple scripts that:
-  - Deploys OSM Extension on the _ArcBox-CAPI-Data_ cluster, create application namespaces and add namespaces to OSM control plane.
+  - Onboards the AKS clusters to Azure Arc as Arc-enabled Kubernetes clusters.
-  - Applies five GitOps configurations on the _ArcBox-CAPI-Data_ cluster to deploy nginx-ingress controller, Hello Arc web application, Bookstore application and Bookstore RBAC/OSM configurations.
+  - Deploys a data controller, AD connector and an Azure Arc-enabled SQL Managed Instance on each cluster.
-  - Creates certificate with DNS name _arcbox.DataOps.com_ and imports to Azure Key Vault.
+  - Creates the necessary DNS records for the Azure Arc-enabled SQL Managed Instance's endpoints.
-  - Deploys Azure Key Vault Secrets Provider extension on the _ArcBox-CAPI-Data_ cluster.
+  - Configures a distributed availability group between the Azure Arc-enabled SQL Managed Instances deployed on the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS-DR-Data-xxxx_ clusters.
-  - Configures Ingress for Hello-Arc and Bookstore application with a self-signed TLS certificate from the Azure Key Vault.
+  - Deploys the _Bookstore_ application on the _ArcBox-CAPI-Data-xxxx_ and the _ArcBox-AKS-DR-Data-xxxx_ clusters.
   - Deploy an Azure Monitor workbook that provides example reports and metrics for monitoring and visualizing ArcBox's various components.

 ## Prerequisites